Oceanpro00/mathematics_for_ml/README.md

 * The dot product measures how aligned two vectors are
 * Cosine rule: **a · b = |a||b|cos(θ)**
-* Scalar projection = how far one vector stretches onto another
+* Scalar projection = the length of one vector "shadowed" onto another
-* Vector projection = a scaled version of the second vector in the direction of the first
+* Vector projection = the actual directional vector formed from this shadow
 * Interpretation:

   * Positive → same direction